jonathanopalise/stunt-car-racer-ste/README.md

 The build process is controlled by a `Makefile`.
 The `Makefile` is confirmed to work with Linux.
 It could possibly be repurposed for Windows with some changes - please get in touch if you can help.

 Once you have all of the above executables in your path, run `make` to start the build process.
 Should the build process succeed, there will be a series of files present in the `bin` directory - these contain binary code to be overlaid on top of the existing Stunt Car Racer game code.
+In the event that the build process fails, please raise an issue against the project and I'll help in any way I can.

 In order to apply these patches, you'll need to start the Hatari emulator, configure the machine as an STE with 1 Meg or more of memory, then load and run Stunt Car Racer from the Pompey Pirates #17 disk image (https://www.exxoshost.co.uk/atari/games/pompy/index.htm).
 Start the debugger (`AltGr + Pause`), then enter the following lines, replacing `<path-to-cloned-repository>` with the directory to which you've cloned the repo: